As complicated as it is, the knee joint does not have a lot of versatility in its scale of movement.

 In yoga, we say that "the health of the knees depends on the flexibility of the hips."

-This means that it's the hip that needs to rotate or move laterally to compensate for the lack of movement in the knees.
+This means the hip needs to rotate or move laterally to compensate for the lack of movement in the knees.

 Another example is a dancer who has a wide range of movement in her dance routine.
-If she does not rotate the legs, or side steps, from the hips, the knees will suffer.
+If she does not rotate the legs, or side steps, from the hips, her knee joints will suffer.
 I have met several Zumba class participants who complain about developing knee pain after taking Zumba classes.
 The reason: they are not taught to turn from the hips.

 Bottom line is: we need to treat the knee as a simple hinge and